bombasticSlacks/Aspirant/Game/Liquid.md

 nav_order: 2
 ---
 # Liquid
-One of the [Materials](Materials) used for crafting and trading.
+One of the [[Materials]] used for crafting and trading.

 Spirits, elixirs, strange fluids, or anything that can be used to dissolve, treat, or lubricate materials.
-Useful in crafting [Consumable](Game/Core/Consumable).
+Useful in crafting [[Consumable]].

 ## Basic Liquid
 Simple bases, acids, binding agents, lubricants, Ale.